 Choose the right picking strategy for your warehouse operations.

-Picking constitutes a substantial portion of warehouse operations costs.
-As you can directly associate it with customer satisfaction as compared to other warehousing activities.
-In typical warehousing operations, pickers spend 60% of their time walking between locations.
-Thus, adopting the right picking strategy is key to driving down picking costs by increasing picker productivity and accuracy.
+In typical warehousing operations, pickers spend a significant amount of time, approximately 60%, walking between locations.
+Adopting the right warehouse picking strategy becomes paramount in driving down picking costs by enhancing both picker productivity and accuracy.

-In all areas of operations management, there is often a trade-off between competing objectives – productivity, accuracy, and time required for an activity.
+Across various facets of operations management, there is often a trade-off between competing objectives, such as productivity, accuracy, and the time required for an activity.
+Warehouse picking systems aim to strike a balance in these objectives to optimize overall performance.

 Productivity